 In short, an electric nailer is much more powerful and less affordable but will increase efficiency in the long run.
 A pneumatic nailer, on the other hand, is far more compact and delicate.

 Keep reading for more details.

-Pneumatic brad nailers are a more popular choice if you’re on a budget.
+Pneumatic nailers are a more popular choice if you’re on a budget.
 They are good for more complex tasks and will offer a decent level of efficiency depending on your work type.

 But as with everything, you should consider the downsides.

 As you can imagine, the nailer’s mobility is affected by the hose.
 You will be unable to move the nailer around as efficiently.
 The hose can also prove to be an inconvenience as it’s likely to get tangled up or get in your way.